 - Stir in parmesan rind in the soup for an extra flavor boost

 - Cut the veggies small so they cook evenly in 4 minutes of pressure cooking.

 - Pressure Cook should be half the cook time suggested on the pasta packaging.
-In this recipe I used ditalini pasta with 8-minutes stove-top cook time.
+In this recipe, I used ditalini pasta with 8 minutes of stove-top cook time.
 Hence the pressure cook for this recipe is 4 minutes.

 - Soup will continue to thicken as it cools down.
 If you are not serving right away, add a cup of water or broth when reheating.

 Serve hot with a warm sliced baguette.
 You can also add some parmesan cheese while serving and for a spicy kick sprinkle some red chili flakes on top.

 Soup can be refrigerated for 3 to 4 days.
 The pasta will continue to absorb liquids and thicken.
 To reheat simply add warm water or broth and bring it to a gentle boil.

 If making ahead or for a freezer-friendly option, cook the soup without the pasta.
 Boil pasta separately and add it to the soup when serving.